human rights fiction

 But will Marko own up to how Kizzy disappeared?
 And then there’s the truth about Alex — they just wouldn’t understand.

-Written by Danny M. Cohen and published in partnership with Unsilence Project, Train launched on January 27th 2015 to coincide with International Holocaust Remembrance Day and the 70th anniversary of the liberation of Auschwitz.
+Written by Danny M. Cohen and published in partnership with Unsilence, Train launched on January 27th 2015 to coincide with International Holocaust Remembrance Day and the 70th anniversary of the liberation of Auschwitz.
 Train launched on Kindle on August 2nd 2015 to mark Roma Holocaust Remembrance Day, the anniversary of the Nazis' liquidation of the 'Gypsy Camp' at Auschwitz-Birkenau in 1944.

 Questions and discussions